mdzubairx/project2/readme.md

-#Using push command
+# Using push command

 this file is for learning push command from local repo to github repo

+this is for learning.